-How Does Wuhan Coronavirus Compare To MERS, SARS And The Common Cold?
+How Does Wuhan Coronavirus Compare With MERS, SARS And The Common Cold?

 Don't see the graphic above?
 Click here.

 The word "corona" is Latin for crown.
-Under a microscope, these viruses look like a circle with spikes coming off the surface ending in little blobs.
+Under a microscope, these viruses look like a circle with spikes ending in little blobs coming off the surface.
 Treatment for the more severe coronaviruses typically consists of rest, quarantine and/or hospitalization.
 There are no approved vaccines at this time.

-At this time, there are many unknowns about what is informally referred to as "Wuhan coronavirus," for the city where cases were first diagnosed.
+Currently, there are many unknowns about what is informally referred to as "Wuhan coronavirus," for the city where cases were first diagnosed.
 Among the questions being investigated: how the disease is transmitted and how lethal it is.

-"Whenever a virus enters the human population from animals, we don't know its full potential at that time," says David Heymann, an epidemiologist at the London School of Hygiene and Tropical Medicine.
+"Whenever a virus enters the human population from animals, we don't know its full potential at that time," says David Heymann, an epidemiologist at the London School of Hygiene & Tropical Medicine.

 And different viruses in this category have different impacts.
-"SARS [Severe Acute Respiratory Syndrome] killed people of all ages.
+"SARS [severe acute respiratory syndrome] killed people of all ages.
 It was a very vicious and very violent virus infection," says Heymann.
-"MERS [Middle East Respiratory Syndrome], however, doesn't appear to be so virulent in younger people."
+"MERS [Middle East respiratory syndrome], however, doesn't appear to be so virulent in younger people."